DanKluger/PTDBootTutorial/README.md

-This repository has an RMarkdown file giving examples that demonstrate how to use the PTDBoot package.
+This repository has an RMarkdown file titled "Tutorial" giving examples that demonstrate how to use the PTDBoot package.
 It also includes a folder with the processed datasets that were used in the examples.
+Finally there is also a RMarkdown file with code that applied some functions from the PTDBoot package to a partially synthetic, corn yield dataset.

 ## Dataset citations